Customer challenge

 “It enables detailed design to facilitate production design and modeling and combines these two design phases on one platform.
 Moreover, it avoids mistakes when updating or transferring drawings.” – Li Lu, Vice-President

 Established in 1964, the Shanghai Merchant Ship Design and Research Institute (SDARI) is one of the largest ship research and design companies in China.
 The affiliate of the China State Shipbuilding Corporation Limited has developed more than 1,200 different vessels.
-It has used Cadmatic software since 2008 for piping design, diagrams, hull design, and communication and is currently testing Cadmatic for duct and cable tray design, as well as the eShare information management solution.
+It has used Cadmatic software since 2008 for piping design, diagrams, hull design, and communication and has more recently implemented the CADMATIC eShare information management solution.

 To date, the institute has done the detail design of a 49000 DWT chemical tanker, 2750 TEU container vessel, 120000 DWT bulk carrier, 2500TEU container vessel, 85000 DWT bulk carrier, 23000 TEU container vessel, and a 65000 DWT semi-submersible ship with Cadmatic.
 It has also implemented the software in some offshore projects.